grenaud/dice/README.md

 # BAM file option

-If you wish, you can run DICE directly on the BAM file.
-It has the advantage of foregoing the error parameter(s) estimates and uses directly the mapping quality, the base quality and overall deamination rates.
-The disadvantage is that it will run much slower than the normal mode.
+You can also run DICE directly on the BAM file.
+This mode however is a bit slower than the normal mode since we cannot combine sites together and read fragment needs to be computed independently.
+The advantage is that, in this mode, the error rate parameter is not estimated genome-wide, but is computed directly at each site, using mapping quality, base quality and deamination rates.

 - First, you need to compute your deamination rates.
 The deamination profile is a simple substitution matrix with the following tab-delimited format: